GallantSonara/GallantSonara/README.md

 - 👀 I’m interested in mobile apps
 - 🌱 I’m beginer
 - 💞️ I’m looking to collaborate on studying
-- 📫 You can contact me at direct message instagram @derana_bagus
+- 📫 You can contact me at direct message instagram @bagusentris

 <!---
 GallantSonara/GallantSonara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.